Charles Olivier

 Charles Olivier is an American film and television writer, producer, playwright, journalist and editor.
 His work has won several Emmys, a G. Foster Peabody award, a Thurgood Marshall Humanitarian Award for Excellence in Journalism, as well as many other accolades.
 He and his films have taken top awards or been nominated at the Sundance Film Festival, the Berlin Film Festival, the Tribeca Film Festival, and many more.

 Early life and education

-Olivier was born in London, England, growing up there, in Belgium, France and in the United States.
+Olivier was born in London, England, growing up there, in Belgium, in France and in the United States.
 He attended the St. Mark's School of Texas in Dallas, Texas.
 In college, he was a Plan II honors student at the University of Texas at Austin, concentrating on languages and comparative politics.
 He later attended New York University's (NYU) Tisch School of the Arts where he studied screenwriting and film production.